We thrive on solving complex urban problems in intelligent, pragmatic ways.

 sainzcaccia at utiledesign.com

-Carlos has been involved with CNU for the last two years, helping highlight the equity challenges within New Urbanism and the urban design practice as a whole.
+Carlos has been involved with the Congress for the New Urbanism (CNU) CNU for the last two years, helping highlight the equity challenges within New Urbanism and the urban design practice as a whole.
 In his spare time, he is an avid traveler, map lover, transit enthusiast, and frequent symphony concertgoer.

 Keith Case